 Airline miles credit cards let users earn frequent flyer points when they charge purchases on the card.
 Once you collect enough points, you can convert them and get a lower-priced flight or other travel perks, such as discounts on car hires and hotels, priority boarding or seat upgrades.

 An air miles credit card is usually linked to a specific airline’s loyalty program.
-For example, the Avios rewards scheme allows you to convert your points into British Airways air miles.
+For example, the Avios rewards scheme that comes with the Avios credit card, available in the UK, allows you to convert your points into British Airways air miles.

 That said, each card comes with its own set of rules and rewards.
 For instance, some airline credit cards give you the chance to exchange your points for air miles with several companies (like the American Express Gold card does with Delta and Virgin airlines), giving you more flexibility when it comes to using your points.